ProteinsWebTeam/interpro-docs/docs/homepage.rst

 InterPro resource overview
 ****************

-This section (section 1 in the figure above) gives an overview of the InterPro resource.
+This section (section 1 in the figure above) gives an overview of the InterPro resource and a link to the latest InterPro publication.
-The release version and date is displayed under the graphic.
+The release version and date are displayed under the graphic, the user can click on it to access the :doc:`Release notes </release_notes>`.

 .. .. figure:: images/homepage/homepage_summary.png
 ..   :alt: Homepage summary component